costigator/sonos_volume_monitor/README.md

-# sonos_volume_monitor
+# Sonos Volume Monitor

-Monitor and change the volume of your Sonos speakers
+Monitor and change the volume of your Sonos speakers.